A MODERN SCIENCE-DRIVEN REINVENTION

 The Promise and the Pitfalls of Coley's Toxins

 Observations of spontaneous tumor regression in the setting of infection have been made and recorded for 4,600 years, starting in ancient Egypt, and were first published in the scientific literature in the 1700’s.
 As soon as scientists were able to isolate bacteria from infections in the 1800’s, they attempted to treat cancer by inducing infection.
 Both cancer cures and deaths from infection were reported, until Dr. William Coley, a cancer surgeon at what is now Memorial Sloan Kettering in New York, determined that isolated bacteria didn’t need to be alive to cure cancer.
-He produced a heat-killed mixture of one strain of Gram-negative and one strain of Gram-positive bacteria and by 1894, was treating and curing advanced cancer patients.
-His product become known as Coley’s toxins and cured hundreds of late-stage cancer patients world-wide over the course of about 70 years.
+He produced a heat-killed mixture of one strain of Gram-negative and one strain of Gram-positive bacteria and by 1894, was treating and producing durable responses in advanced cancer patients.
+His product become known as Coley’s toxins and was associated with curing several hundred late-stage cancer patients world-wide over the course of about 70 years.

 Coley and others determined that the Gram-negative bacteria represented the active component, but unfortunately, were not able to administer the product under optimal conditions.
 Coley reported that it worked best when administered intravenously, but was too toxic when given by this route.
 It was administered intratumorally (i.t.) and subcutaneously (s.c.), but this produced significant variability in clinical response.
 Lack of understanding regarding the mechanism of action precluded optimization and standardization of manufacturing, which also led to variability in clinical response.